Tomn94/ebooks_tutorial/README.md

 once you have the gems installed, install [npm](http://nodejs.org/download/)

-with npm installed you can install a module Kirby made from a gist i think? you might have to kill Terminal first before running this (remember to `cd` back into yoru dirs :aerial_tramway:)
+with npm installed you can install a module Kirby made from a gist i think? you might have to kill Terminal first before running this (remember to `cd` back into your dirs :aerial_tramway:)

 ```
 npm install -g twauth